andruhon/gaunt-sloth-assistant/README.md

 1. Make sure the official [GitHub CLI (gh)](https://cli.github.com/) is installed and authenticated
 2. Ensure you have access to the repository's issues

-No additional configuration is needed!
+No further configuration is needed!
 Gaunt Sloth will automatically fetch the GitHub issue content using the GitHub CLI.

 The project review preamble can be modified to reject a pull request immediately if it appears to implement something different from what was requested in the requirements.

 Gaunt Sloth also supports JIRA integration as an alternative requirements provider.
-For more information on JIRA setup and other configuration options, see [CONFIGURATION.md](./docs/CONFIGURATION.md).
+For more information on **JIRA** setup and other configuration options, see [CONFIGURATION.md#jira](./docs/CONFIGURATION.md#jira).

 ### Review any Diff